codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 ---

 # World's Strongest Architecture
+This article was inspired by SCLConf 2019 and covers in more detail the lightning talk I gave at an LSCC meetup recently.
+Thank you to those who listened to the talk I created (quite quickly) between the conference and attending the meetup.

-This article is for those who want to improve their decision making when it comes to software architecture.
+It is for those who want to improve their decision making when it comes to software architecture.

 ## Optimising for the deadlift
 In July 2016 Eddie Hall achieved something no man before him had, managing to deadlift 500kg (or half a ton).
 The year